 ecstatic frenzy he derived from the sight of sheer human terror.

 mentally feast on the bulging brown eyes and trembling lips of the feeble victim he was

 hovering over and examining.

-trapped and helpless - at the mercy of this real-life horror character that was in her face.
+trapped and helpless, at the mercy of this real-life horror character who was 'in her face'.

 shut, ground her teeth, and bated her breath, while her weak heart pounded hard and fast